- Gnome Stew - http://www.gnomestew.com -

 Here on the Stew, it’s all game mastering, all the time, from system-neutral GMing advice and ideas to tips to help make running your games easier and more fun.
 We’re all experienced GMs, and we love sharing our knowledge — and learning new GMing tricks and techniques from our readers.

-That focus has helped make Gnome Stew the most widely read GMing blog on the planet, with nearly 2,000,000 visitors since 2008, and one of the largest repositories of GMing material anywhere — we hope you enjoy it!
+That focus has helped make Gnome Stew the most widely read GMing blog on the planet, with over 2,000,000 visitors since 2008, and one of the largest repositories of GMing material anywhere — we hope you enjoy it!

 “I check Gnome Stew every day.” — Monte Cook